This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 • Your ceiling will be much lower

-Personally, I went with the platform bed for my first build.
+Personally, I went with the fixed platform bed for my first build.
 I quickly realized that it wasn’t for me due to the lack of space!
-I wanted my van to have more living and walking space, so I swapped my platform bed to a table drop-down design.
+I wanted my van to have more living and walking space, so I swapped my platform bed for a table drop-down design.

 It’s important to really weigh the pros and cons of each design.
 You want to figure out which one will be the best for you to make your life more comfortable!
 Also, keep in mind that these are all DIY beds.
 If you end up not liking your design, you can always change it!